BlockScience/aztec-gddt/README.md

 **Phase 2 (Reveal Phase)**
 The Sequencer reveals the contents of the block.
 This is necessary for the block to be valid.
-:octopus: :question: If the contents are not revealed, how are potential uncles involved here?

 **Phase 3 (Proving Phase)**
 Provers are able to provide proofs necessary for completion of the block.